fasten-project/synchronize-javacg/README.md

 }
 ```

-If multiple keys are used for joining, the individual keys are concatenated using `:`.
+If multiple keys are used for joining, the individual keys are concatenated using `:`. `topic_one` and `topic_two` will be replaced with the actual topic names and the contents will be equal to the output of these topics.